vala-lang/awesome-vala/README.md

 - [Cairo](https://cairographics.org/) is a 2D graphics library with support for multiple output devices.
 This is pretty much the default library you get in Vala.
 - [SDL2](https://www.libsdl.org/) is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL, Direct3D, and Vulkan.
 Community bindings are available [here](https://github.com/sdl2-vapi/sdl2-vapi).
-- [GRX](https://github.com/ev3dev/grx) s a graphics library for simple graphics displays (think 1-bit displays or Adafruit's PiTFT displays).
+- [GRX](https://github.com/ev3dev/grx) is a graphics library for simple graphics displays (think 1-bit displays or Adafruit's PiTFT displays).
 It also includes keyboard, mouse, joystick and touchscreen input support.
 - [GEGL](http://gegl.org/) is a data flow based image processing framework, providing floating point processing and non-destructive image processing capabilities.
 Think of it as "Reactive Programming for Images".
 - [Babl](http://gegl.org/babl/) is a dynamic, any to any, pixel format translation library.